softsys4ai/Multi-Sense-Rescuer/README.md

 ## Usage

-Let the maximum number of sound sources in any episode by `N` To set the number of destinations, go the task config [file](https://github.com/softsys4ai/Multi-Sense-Rescuer/tree/main/sound-spaces/configs/audionav/av_nav) and set the DATASET.NUM_GOALS and SIMULATOR.NUM_GOALS to `N`.
+Let the maximum number of sound sources in any episode by `N`.
+To set the number of destinations, go the task config [file](https://github.com/softsys4ai/Multi-Sense-Rescuer/tree/main/sound-spaces/configs/audionav/av_nav) and set the DATASET.NUM_GOALS and SIMULATOR.NUM_GOALS to `N`.
 Similarly, set the [num_goals](https://github.com/softsys4ai/Multi-Sense-Rescuer/blob/2a7822664128980a28f84735f60fe2ad6ebacce4/sound-spaces/soundspaces/datasets/audionav_dataset.py#L106) property to `N`.

-By default, the number of sources in each episode are sampled using `Uniform(1,N)` fistribution.
-To fix the number of sources in each episode, comment this [line](https://github.com/softsys4ai/Multi-Sense-Rescuer/blob/2a7822664128980a28f84735f60fe2ad6ebacce4/sound-spaces/soundspaces/datasets/audionav_dataset.py#L239C2-L239C2) and uncomment [next line](https://github.com/softsys4ai/Multi-Sense-Rescuer/blob/2a7822664128980a28f84735f60fe2ad6ebacce4/sound-spaces/soundspaces/datasets/audionav_dataset.py#L240).
+By default, the number of sources in each episode is sampled using `Uniform(1,N)` distribution.
+To make the number of sources constant in each episode, comment this [line](https://github.com/softsys4ai/Multi-Sense-Rescuer/blob/2a7822664128980a28f84735f60fe2ad6ebacce4/sound-spaces/soundspaces/datasets/audionav_dataset.py#L239C2-L239C2) and uncomment [next line](https://github.com/softsys4ai/Multi-Sense-Rescuer/blob/2a7822664128980a28f84735f60fe2ad6ebacce4/sound-spaces/soundspaces/datasets/audionav_dataset.py#L240).

 Below are some example commands for training and evaluating AudioGoal with depth sensor on Replica.
 (From sound-spaces README)
 1. Training